royaltm/spectrusty-tutorial/step3.md

 Another reason for this - and this is not strictly emulation related but is also an issue with the real Z80 - is that triggering NMI will fail if the executed instruction was one of the `0xDD`, `0xFD` prefixes or the `EI` instruction.
 If you'd fill the whole memory with one of these instructions, you'll never be able to trigger the Non-Maskable Interrupt.
 That's why the [Cpu::nmi] method returns a boolean indicating if it succeeded.
 And `nmi_request` is being cleared only when triggering of the NMI is successful.

 I have mentioned something about the ability to hear the playback of the TAPE, haven't I?
-Well... here it is, this time only a slightly modified version of the `render_audio` method:
+Well... here it is, a modified version of the `render_audio` method:

 ```rust
     // adds pulse steps to the `blep` and returns the number of samples ready to be produced.